MicrosoftDocs/windows-dev-docs/hub/apps/develop/settings/settings-common.md

 # Reference for common Windows settings

-**TBD - Still working on the language to frame these settings** This page lists the settings that are supported on Windows 10 and Windows 11, but were introduced in earlier Windows versions.
+**TBD - Still working on the language to frame these settings** This page lists the settings that are supported by both Windows 10 and Windows 11.
 Link to [Settings back up and restore overview](index.md).
 Link to [Cloud Data Store Settings Reader Tool (readsettingdata.exe)](readsettingsdata-exe.md).
 Link to [Reference for Windows 11 settings](settings-windows-11.md).
 Link to [Reference for Windows 11 settings - TBD]().

 ## File Explorer Classic